 Attendance Requirements

 Primary members should attend all meetings for which they are scheduled.
-If a member is unable to attend a scheduled meeting, he/she should inform the Chair or the IRB Coordinator.
+If a member is unable to attend a scheduled meeting, he/she should inform their alternate and the IRBChair or the IRB Coordinator.
 A prolonged absence (sabbatical, ‘FERP’ status, medical, etc.) should be discussed with the Chair or the IRB Coordinator to discuss options to maintain compliance with regulations dictating IRB composition.

 Training and Ongoing Education of Chair & IRB Members in Regulations and Procedures